crowdsourcing-class/crowdsourcing-class.github.io/project.md

 Prediction markets use collective intelligence to try to predict the outcome of future events.
 Prediction markets answer questions that have definite, verifiable answers on a particular date (like "Will the government shutdown still be in effect on October 31, 2013?").
 They let people buy and sell shares in the outcomes, and track the value of each outcome's shares over time.
 You should implement a prediction market that sets that value of the shares.
 You should hire workers on Mechanical Turk to make the predictions.
 The major design challenge will be to formulate the system so that it incentivizes Turkers to make well-considered predictions instead of random predictions.
 For instance, you may consider designing a HIT that pays nothing initially, but that gives people up to $10 if all of their predictions are accurate.

+### Political Descriptors by Demographic

+The words we use to describe politicians and public figures in general depends a lot on their background.
+Pick one characteristic to keep track of (age, gender, party, country or state of origin, relationship status, time in office, anything), figure out which words correlate most strongly with politicians who possess that characteristic, and use the crowd to assign an intensity and sentiment to some of these words -- maybe even design a HIT that swaps out the names and pronouns of one politician for another and ask the Turker to assess the clarity and cohesion of the article to see how background affects descriptions in the media.

+### Efficacy of Gun Violence Databases

+The Guardian recently started publishing an online database of police-involved killings called [The Counted](http://www.theguardian.com/us-news/ng-interactive/2015/jun/01/the-counted-police-killings-us-database).
+In turn, the FBI announced that it would also be [publishing information](http://www.theguardian.com/us-news/2015/dec/09/fbi-launch-new-system-count-people-killed-police-officers-the-counted) about the deadly use of physical force nationwide.
+This information is tracked in a lot of places, including gun violence blogs and even in the projects of students who took NETS213 last year.
+Using the crowd to identify duplicates and supplement details in one place could yield interesting information about which areas are best at reporting violence, which news sources are least accurate, or any other problem you'd like to study.
+Automatic reconciliation of conflicting data and classification of the type of data would likely require some strong HIT design.

 ### Inspiration from others